CenterOnBudget/r-intro-training/README.md

 If you've already read the above resources and would like to further deepen your understanding of R, I recommend checking out [Advanced R](https://adv-r.hadley.nz/index.html) by Hadley Wickham.

-In addition to drawing on the above resources, I've also strived to adopt [these rules](http://teachtogether.tech/#the-rules) from Greg Wilson's [Teaching Tech Together](http://teachtogether.tech/#).
+In addition to the above resources, this training also draws on [Teaching Tech Together](http://teachtogether.tech/#) by Greg Wilson.
+In particular, [these rules](http://teachtogether.tech/#the-rules) are used as guiding principles.

 ## Organization